 National Aeronautics and Space Administration is scheduled to launch a Space Launch System (SLS) rocket as part of the Artemis-1 mission.
-The launch window for the Human Exploration mission is on 11/30/2021 UTC (UNCONFIRMED) from Kennedy Space Center, FL, USA.
+The launch window for the Human Exploration mission is on 11/30/2021 UTC (Date May Change) from Kennedy Space Center, FL, USA.
 Don’t miss this exciting rocket launch!
 Watch the launch video of the Space Launch System (SLS) and experience the excitement for yourself.

 Artemis-1 (previously Exploration Mission 1) is the first flight on Space Launch System and the second flight of Orion crew spacecraft.
 Mission is planned to be an uncrewed circumlunar flight.

 The Space Launch System (SLS) is an American Space Shuttle-derived heavy expendable launch vehicle.
 It is part of NASA’s deep space exploration plans including a manned mission to Mars.
 SLS follows the cancellation of the Constellation program, and is to replace the retired Space Shuttle.